 For more information or if you have been a victim of Harassment, Intimdation or Bullying, please visit the district site related to this topic to find a form and return it to the Main Office at Moorlands.

-Items found at school are taken to the rack in front of the gym.
+Items found at school are taken to the rack in front of the gym or to the main office.
 The rack will be outside of the gym around 8:30 a.m., throughout the school day and for about 30 minutes after school lets out.
 Check the rack frequently for any lost items.

 Please help to minimize lost items by labeling all of your child’s clothing.
 Donations are made throughout the school year.